“Some consumers may still be making the transition to a more sustainable lifestyle,” said Soumya Donkada, head of e-commerce at Unilever.

 In order to help make it easier for consumers to make more-sustainable purchasing decisions, Unilever has recently launched a collection of concentrated hair products from TRESemmé and Dove exclusively in the Amazon store.
 Products like these, Donkada said, help remove the “hassle factor” for consumers trying to make more-sustainable buying decisions.
 With concentrated products, Donkada said, one pack can provide twice as many washes as a non-concentrated version.

 “Concentration is a smart way to make sustainable living easier for consumers in their hair-care routine, but it also provides the additional thrill of an even richer lather and a speedy delivery of their sought-after benefits,” Donkada said.
 “The product is convenient and so is the way to buy it, as it’s only a click away on Amazon.”

 The same Amazon Ads and Environics Research study showed that 72% of consumers are likely to carry out their own research for sustainable options.
 Among these consumers researching more-sustainable products, 33% indicated third-party certification was among their most reliable sources of information.

-Unilever also offers a number of products on Amazon that are part of the Climate Pledge Friendly program on Amazon.
+Unilever also offers a number of products on Amazon that are part of the Climate Pledge Friendly programme on Amazon.
 A label in Amazon’s store identifies products with at least one sustainability certification.
-Dove, Axe, Seventh Generation, Suave, Degree, TRESemmé, and Vaseline are among Unilever’s brands that offer products that are Climate Pledge Friendly.
+Dove, Axe, Seventh Generation, Suave, Degree, TRESemmé and Vaseline are among Unilever’s brands that offer products that are Climate Pledge Friendly.
 Unilever also has a range of refillable products.